buildbot/buildbot/www/guanlecoja/README.md

 ### ChangeLog

+* 0.5.4: add more documentation on the testing methodology
 * 0.5.3: fix problem with generated packages does not work with symlink
 * 0.5.2: travis test against node 5.
 * 0.5.1: mark it does not support npm>3.
 Peer dependencies were removed, and directories are flatten.
 Need more time to fix it correctly